slerman12/Help-me/2-Opposing-views.md

 See "Slavery or impossible" [here](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) (in the next chapters) for elaboration on what was demanded on me *together with* the six-month review make-up.

 For all of the aforementioned reasons, and final, I was terminated without degree.
 6 years of hard work thrown away and spit on, with no accountability, from the same single monopoly and institution that induced multiple medical malpractices on me, mutilated me into looking like Gollum literally, and put me through a literal physiological coerced burning hellfire for more than a year that can't be described.
 Meanwhile, those years in the program involved two advisors leaving due to no fault of my own.
 I mentioned that in the second 3 years, I had to work for the Mechanical Engineering department, on research independent from my AI research.
 I can throw away that in the first 3, I had to work in the Medical Center for funding, even for months as I worked for Chenliang for free.

+In summary, Michael Scott and a brand new interim committee, who had effectively never met me, decided to add to my advisor's decision, [for altogether different "reasons"](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) than this six-month review make-up, then had to change their minds when they realized every research-related reason they gave on record was wrong.
+At the end, this make-up became their only recourse.

 ### Recap